 CAMBRIDGE, Mass. & SALISBURY, England--(BUSINESS WIRE)--

-KalVista Pharmaceuticals, Inc. (KALV), a clinical stage pharmaceutical company focused on the discovery, development, and commercialization of small molecule protease inhibitors, announced data from a poster presentation given Saturday, February 23, at the American Academy of Allergy, Asthma & Immunology (AAAAI) Annual Meeting 2019 in San Francisco, CA.
+KalVista Pharmaceuticals, Inc. (KALV), a clinical stage pharmaceutical company focused on the discovery, development, and commercialization of small molecule protease inhibitors announced data was presented at the European Academy of Allergy and Clinical Immunology (EAACI) Congress in Lisbon, Portugal.

-- All doses of KVD900 over 80 mg provided complete inhibition of plasma kallikrein
+- Administration of KVD900 led to complete inhibition of plasma kallikrein activity (>99%) in stimulated whole plasma

 About KalVista Pharmaceuticals, Inc.